 Next, always ensure you're well-prepared and have concrete arguments to present to the employee in question.
 Although the idea of facing them may leave you wanting to squirm, this is a meeting you must hold in person, not via a memo or email.
 Also, consider asking a colleague to be present to act as a witness and avoid potential allegations of discrimination or harassment.

 It's likely to be more helpful if you frame your points around positivity, too.
 For instance, you could start by saying that the person's work has been of a particularly high standard, so you would like to see their appearance more closely aligned with that.

-Rather than criticizing the employee for being too messy or revealing too much flesh, suggest they could embrace a more polished or modest look during their working hours.
+Rather than criticizing the employee for not having professional attire or revealing too much flesh, suggest they could embrace a more polished or modest look during their working hours.

 Remember too that some younger members of staff may still be adjusting to the world of work after college, so identifying with this could help.
 You could say, for example, that a mentor advised you on projecting a professional image when you were starting out and so you want to pass this on to a new generation of staff.

 - Making the link between how clients and customers see staff reflecting on the company's products

 - Drawing attention to health and safety problems such as flip-flops being a trip hazard

 - Suggesting that it's easier to be taken seriously in the workplace if clothing projects a sense of confidence

 Although you should be clear that you want your employees to be comfortable - and not to feel as though they need to shell out for designer business suits like they're competing on The Apprentice - you must also be firm about communicating the company's values.
 Don't back out and sugar-coat things in a way that might leave the employee unsure about what you mean just because this is an awkward conversation.